theblazehen/opencode-antigravity-multi-auth/README.md

 ### How it works

 - When you authenticate, you can add multiple Google accounts in one session
-- Requests automatically rotate through accounts using round-robin selection
+- **Sticky account selection**: The plugin uses the same account for all requests until it hits an error
-- When an account hits a rate limit (429 error), it's marked as temporarily unavailable
+- When an account hits a rate limit (429) or server error (500), it's marked as temporarily unavailable
 - The plugin automatically switches to the next available account
+- Rate limit state persists across restarts in `~/.config/opencode/antigravity-accounts.json`
 - If all accounts are rate-limited, you'll get a clear error with wait time

 ### Setting up multiple accounts